 Address: 699 London Bridge Rd, AZ 86403

-A short, 8-minute drive from the London Bridge sits another place you can’t miss while spending a day in Lake Havasu City.
-Lake Havasu State Park has all one need for a day in nature.
+A short, 8-minute drive from the London Bridge sits another place you can’t miss during this day in Lake Havasu City.
+Lake Havasu State Park allures all nature lovers.
 From white sand beaches to a large grassy area, the place is ready to pamper you with different kinds of outdoor pursuits.

 Last but not least, the park hosts several annual festivals.
 These include such popular fairs as the Havasu Balloon Festival and Fair and the Lake Havasu Boat Show.
-So now you might want to plan your day trip to Lake Havasu City strategically.
-To see all the incredible places the area offers and dive deeper into its cultural heritage, it’s a win-win situation.
+So now you might want to plan your day trip to Lake Havasu City strategically so you can see all the incredible places the area offers and dive deeper into its cultural heritage.

 6. Havasu National Wildlife Refuge